davidycliao/taiwan-political-hatespeech-detection/README.md

-## Hate Speech Detection Usong Flair NLP
+## Hate Speech Detection Using Flair NLP

 This is a traditional Chinese hate speech classifier trained on the albert-tiny-chinese model, maintained by CKIP Lab, and utilizing a collection from the traditional Chinese hate speech